 Is Coverage Different for Brand Name Drugs and Generic Drugs?

-It is important to note the differences between the way prescriptions for generic and brand name drugs differ and contribute to the out of pocket expenses require to reach catastrophic coverage.
+It is important to note the differences between the way prescriptions for generic and brand name drugs differ and contribute to the out-of-pocket expenses required to reach catastrophic coverage.

-- Jeff goes to the plan approved network pharmacy to fill a prescription and gets a covered generic drug while he is in the coverage gap.
+- Jeff goes to the plan-approved network pharmacy to fill a prescription and gets a covered generic drug while he is in the coverage gap.
 The cost of the drug is $50 and the pharmacy fee is $2.
 He must pay 51 percent of the $52 which equals $26.52.
-This amount will count towards his out of pocket spending and will contribute to the amount being tallied to help him get out of the coverage gap.
+This amount will count toward his out-of-pocket spending and will contribute to the amount being tallied to help him get out of the coverage gap.

-- Jane goes to a plan approved network pharmacy to fill a prescription for a covered brand name drug.
+- Jane goes to a plan-approved network pharmacy to fill a prescription for a covered brand-name drug.
 She has already reached the coverage gap in her plan.
 The drug costs $50 and the pharmacy fee is $2.
 Jane has to pay 40 percent of the cost because she is in the coverage gap and this is the amount for brand name drugs.
 Forty percent of $52 is $20.80.
 The manufacturer also paid part of the cost via a discount payment.
-For example, if the the amount of the discount was $30, even though Jane only paid $20.80 for the drug, the actual amount paid for the drug by her, and the manufacturer would be $20.80 plus $30, so $50.80 will count towards her out of pocket spending and will contribute to the amount being tallied to help her get out of the coverage gap.
+For example, if the amount of the discount was $30, even though Jane only paid $20.80 for the drug, the actual amount paid for the drug by her, and the manufacturer would be $20.80 plus $30, so $50.80 will count toward her out-of-pocket spending and will contribute to the amount being tallied to help her get out of the coverage gap.

 Getting Discounts on Medication in the Donut Hole

-Getting discounts on brand name drugs is very important to help you get out of the Donut Hole and save money faster.
-Manufacturer contributions by way of "discounts" on brand name drugs count towards the amounts being added to "get you out of the Donut Hole".
-It is worth making sure you are getting any discounts you are entitled to on brand name medicine, as you can see in the examples we used above.
+Getting discounts on brand-name drugs is very important to help you get out of the Donut Hole and save money faster.
+Manufacturer contributions by way of "discounts" on brand name drugs count toward the amounts being added to "get you out of the Donut Hole."
+It is worth making sure you are getting any discounts you are entitled to on brand-name medicine, as you can see in the examples we used above.